Meshes of the Afternoon: Museum of Modern Art

 In the Museum of Modern Art retrospective (2010), it was suggested that the pieces of the mirror falling into the ocean waves set up At Land (1944) as a direct sequel, while Deren's last scene in the latter film (running with her hands up with a chess piece in one of them) is then echoed by a scene in Ritual in Transfigured Time (1946) with that character still running.

 Possible influences

 Jean Cocteau

 Meshes of the Afternoon resembles Jean Cocteau's 1930 film Blood of a Poet in its representation of a subjective point of view.
 Meshes of the Afternoon and Cocteau's film also share the same imagery in many instances; however, Deren repeatedly claimed to have never seen the film and denied any influence by Cocteau.

 In the fall of 1945, Deren wrote to Victor Animatograph Corp. that she had now seen Cocteau's film multiple times and expressed interest in publishing a commentary on it.
 The proposed article was never written.

 Salvador Dali and Luis Buñuel

-The work of Salvador Dalí and Luis Buñuel has been suggested as a possible influence.
+The work of Salvador Dalí and Luis Buñuel has been suggested by some critics as a possible influence.
 Deren reportedly detested this comparison because of the surrealist movement's interest in the entertainment value of its subject more than its meaning.